...

 Recommended Bolt Torque Practices

-Final Tightening Use torque wrench
+Final Tightening Use calibrated torque wrench Ensures secure grip without crushing

 Step-by-Step Installation Process